Jeffrey Konvitz: Major Litigation

 In 2015 Konvitz filed a lawsuit in Los Angeles Superior Court on behalf of Plaintiff Foreign Language Center Inc. et al v.
 National Geographic, 20th Century Fox and David Hasselhoff et al. The case, which concerned a breach of contract and interference with contract for an ongoing film about the fall of the Berlin Wall, was settled in 2017 before trial.

 Since at least 2017, Konvitz has represented Malek Media Group LLC (MMG) and Matthew Malek in a business dispute with AXQG Corp. and Anita Gou, among others.
 Malek is the principal of MMG, and Gou owns AXQG.
 The two companies had agreed to start a film production company, Foxtail Entertainment, LLC, but the relationship quickly soured.
 The parties arbitrated their dispute, AXQG won, and the Los Angeles Superior Court confirmed the arbitration award and entered judgement.
 The arbitration was a JAMS arbitration.
 Konvitz proceeded to file an appeal on behalf of his client.
 The appeal of the Superior Court's confirmation judgement of Arbitrator Huebner's final award was partially grounded on the improper exclusion of evidence.
 The primary challenge, however, arose under Code of Civil Procedure Section 1286.2(6), which requires a potential arbitrator to disclose "grounds for disqualification of which the arbitrator was then aware".
 The Court of Appeal affirmed the Superior Court judgement.
 The State Bar was supplied with all the Appellate Briefs, which were reviewed by State Bar trial counsel.
 No action was taken.
 The State Bar closed the file in June 2021.

 On December 18, 2013, Blue Rider was sued by Geringer Capital Inc. ("GFI") in Los Angeles Superior Court with respect to a busted financing arrangement on the motion picture, Boot Camp.
 Blue Rider cross-complained.
 Konvitz successfully filed a summary judgement motion for Blue Rider against GFI in the trial court but Blue Rider's cross-complaint was dismissed.
 GFI appealed the summary judgement against it to the Court of Appeal, Second Appellate Division.
 Blue Rider cross-appealed the dismissal.
 Konvitz was not only trial counsel, but also appellate counsel.
 The Court of Appeal affirmed the judgement for Blue Rider and overturned the dismissal of the cross complaint.
-The cross-complaint filed by Blue Rider is still ongoing.
+The case continued, but just before trial, the court disqualified Konvitz as trial counsel as he was also Blue Rider's key witness.
+The Court's decision was based on California's attorney/witness rule.
+Blue Rider appealed.
+Konvitz wrote the appellate briefs as appellate counsel.
+The Court of Appeal overturned the trial court in a landmark published decision and reinserted Konvitz as trial counsel, Appellate Opinion: B316718.
+Upon remand, the case was settled.

 Konvitz is currently Plaintiff's trial counsel on the ongoing Los Angeles Superior Court film finance litigation, among other cases, entitled Trinity Media Financing International Ltd, a film finance company, v.
 Every Breath LLC et al.